 MATH-I 514 Numerical Analysis (3 cr.)
-P: MATH-I 266 and MATH-I 351 or MATH-I 511, or consent of instructor and familiarity with one of the high-level programming languages: Fortran 77/90/95, C, C++, Matlab.
+P: MATH-I 266 or MATH-I 366, and MATH-I 351 or MATH-I 511, or consent of instructor and familiarity with one of the high-level programming languages: Fortran 77/90/95, C, C+ +, Matlab.
 Numerical Analysis is concerned with finding numerical solutions to problems, especially those for which analytical solutions do not exist or are not readily obtainable.
 This course provides an introduction to the subject and treats the topics of approximating functions by polynomials, solving linear systems of equations, and of solving nonlinear equations.
 These topics are of great practical importance in science, engineering and finance, and also have intrinsic mathematical interest.
 The course concentrates on theoretical analysis and on the development of practical algorithms.

 MATH-I 518 Advanced Discrete Mathematics (3 cr.)

-P: MATH-I 266.
+P: MATH-I 266 or MATH-I 366.
 This course covers mathematics useful in analyzing computer algorithms.
 Topics include recurrence relations, evaluation of sums, integer functions, elementary number theory, binomial coefficients, generating functions, discrete probability, and asymptotic methods.

 MATH-I 520 Boundary Value Problems of Differential Equations (3 cr.)
-P: MATH-I 261 and MATH-I 266.
+P: MATH-I 261, and MATH-I 266 or MATH-I 366.
 Sturm-Liouville theory, singular boundary conditions, orthogonal expansions, separation of variables in partial differential equations, and spherical harmonics.